c1757-1833. He was the son of John and Elizabeth Bradley, and the great-nephew of the astronomer royal, James Bradley.

 In 1786 he was appointed first lieutenant of the ex-Indiaman Sirius 24, Captain John Hunter, flying Commodore Phillip s broad pennant in the voyage of the First Fleet to New South Wales.
 Remaining in the new colony, Bradley initially made himself an expert on the ways of the aborigines, taking the time to study their lifestyle and opening communications with them, although with familiarity his favourable opinion of them altered.
 He also spent a great deal of time with Hunter surveying the coast, and from October 1788 until March 1789 he was absent from Australia with the Sirius collecting supplies from the Cape.
 In 1790 he joined a party that was sent to colonise Norfolk Island, and although the Sirius was wrecked and he was stranded with the crew for eleven months he used the time wisely by undertaking further surveys.
 He eventually returned to England via the Philippines on 23 April 1792 and was promoted commander on 28 April on the recommendation of Commodore Phillip.

 Having been appointed to the fireship Comet 14, Bradley served in the Channel from July 1793, being present in the fleet’s autumn cruise, and in the chase of five French frigates in the Channel on 13 January 1794.
-He commanded her at the Battle of the Glorious First of June in 1794, where she was employed by the commander-in-chief, Admiral Lord Howe, to repeat signals.
-As a reward for his involvement he was posted captain on 23 June 1794, but lacking interest he then had to endure a long eight years of unemployment.
+He commanded her at the Battle of the Glorious First of June, where she was employed by the commander-in-chief, Admiral Lord Howe, to repeat signals, and as a reward for his involvement he was posted captain on 23 June.
+Unfortunately lacking interest, he then had to endure a long eight years of unemployment.

 His next ship proved to be the Ajax 74, which he commanded on a temporary basis from 28 February to 19 April 1802 before paying her off at Chatham.
 He then immediately recommissioned the frigate Cambrian 40, in which he took Vice-Admiral Sir Andrew Mitchell, the new commander-in-chief of North American waters, out to Halifax, Nova Scotia.